fullstackedorg/workspace/docs/Commands/Create.md

 Meaning all the codebase for this command is in `create-fullstacked` [repositery](https://github.com/cplepage/create-fullstacked).

-> More about npm init commands : [npm docs](https://docs.npmjs.com/cli/v9/commands/npm-init#description)
+> More about the npm init command : [npm docs](https://docs.npmjs.com/cli/v9/commands/npm-init#description)

 ## Templates